bernie724/archi/README.md

 # archi
 ### Purpose
-A personal set of scripts to fully automate (no interaction) the installation of Arch Linux as a complete Desktop System.
+A personal set of scripts to fully automate (no interaction, 1 command to install by default) the installation of Arch Linux as a complete Desktop System.

-I am moving systems away from distro package managers (as much as I can) to be more nimble as an operator, in so creating clean modular deployments, and maintaining such systems with an intelligent administrative experience.
-I rely heavily on flatpak for this deployment.
+I am moving systems away from distro package managers (as much as I can) to be more nimble as an operator, in so creating clean modular deployments, and maintaining such systems with intelligent administrative values.
+This install is a modern Arch foundation and a flatpak apps environment for the usage experience.

 I have nothing to do with Arch Linux or flatpak for that matter, this is for my personal use.